clean-arch-enablers-project/cae-framework/README.md

 The contained info is:

 - The use case: the name of the use case which is being executed (the object's class name)
-- Execution correlation Id: an unique identifier per execution (can be parameterized or randomly generated)
+- Execution correlation Id: an unique identifier per execution (can be parameterized or randomly generated as mentioned previously)
 - Whether or not successful: if the flow didn't throw any exceptions
 - Exception thrown (in case of unsuccessful executions): what went wrong
 - Latency
 - Port insights: insights of what's going on during the execution of each of the use case's ports
-- IO data: what the use case execution received as input and what returned as output
+- IO data: what the use case execution received as input and what it returned as output

 An example for the structured format: